uvdsl/proverif-sissi/README.md

  | | Agreement | 17 | [sissi.pv#L334](AnonVCs/DIDComm%2BDH/sissi.pv#L334) |  [x]  | [ ]
 |||||

+For a description of the potential attacks when deviating from the protocol, visit the [Plain VCs](PlainVCs/) parent directory.

 For more detailled information, visit the corresponding "protocol directories", i.e.,
 - [Plain VCs](PlainVCs/DIDComm/) for an instance of the protocol using plain/simple Verifiable Credentials (VCs) and DIDComm (which is typically the instance of the protocol we refer to),
 - [Anon VCs](AnonVCs/DIDComm/) for an instance of the protocol using anonymous credentials and DIDComm,